 So, just like skiing, we’ve identified 3 principles of telecoms and information networks that are counter-intuitive or run contrary to accepted notions and beliefs.
 When we discuss policy debates, such as net neutrality or SOPA, and corporate activity such as AT&T’s aborted merger with T-Mobile or Verizon’s spectrum and programming agreement with the cable companies, we will approach and explain them in the context of Metcalfe’s Virtue (demand vs supply), the Regulatory Paradox (vertical vs horizontal orientation; not big vs small), and the law of unintended consequences (particularly what payment systems stimulate network investment).
 Hopefully the various parties involved can utilize this approach to better understand all sides of the issue and come to more informed, balanced and productive decisions.

 Vint supports the notion of a civil right (akin to universal service) for internet access.
 This is misguided and unachievable via regulatory edict/taxation.
 He also argues that there should be greater control over the network.
 This is disingenuous in that he wants to throttle the open-ness that resulted in his godchild’s growth.
 But consider his positions at Google and IEEE.
-A “counter-intuitive” combination of competition, horizontal orientation and balanced payments is the best approach for an enjoyable and rewarding experience on the slopes of the internet.
+A “counter-intuitive” combination of competition, horizontal orientation and balanced payments is the best approach for an enjoyable and rewarding experience on the slopes of the internet and, who knows, ultimately and counterintuitively offering free access to all.
 The regulators should be like the ski patrol to ensure the safety of all.
 Ski school is now open.

 A Perspective from Center for New American Security